Letter 235: You call Hyperechius my son in one breath and say you are grateful to me for what you have done for him in the next.

 To Maximus.
 (360)

-Know, too, that our own city feels grateful to theirs: it considers that city's verdict on the young man a testimony to Antioch's own merit.
+Know, however, that our city too feels grateful to that city; for it considers the latter's judgment concerning this man to be a testimony to itself of its own superior worth.

 AI-assisted translation - This translation was produced with AI assistance and has not been peer-reviewed.
 See the 19th-century translation or original Latin/Greek below for scholarly use.